deltachat/deltachat-pages/en/help.md

 (<img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/home/ic_verified.png" />)
 mean that all messages in the chat will be end-to-end-encrypted and can not be read or altered by compromised e-mail servers or Internet providers.
-If a new member joins a group chat with a green checkmark all members will see each other with a green checkmark in the member list and their respective contact profiles.
 Joining green-checkmarked group chats safely spreads everybody's encryption information (and green checkmarks) in a manner that guarantees end-to-end encryption in the group and among members.